BIGTREE Medicare & Nursing Home

 Need help?
 Call Us Now : +6012 685 5103

-Right now, across Malaysia, elderly care centers registered under the Department of Social Welfare (JKM) are writing appeal letters to the government.
-They’re asking for relief from a tax that’s adding 6% to families’ monthly care costs—a tax that MOH-licensed nursing homes don’t have to charge.
+Right now, across Malaysia, elderly care centers registered under the Department of Social Welfare (JKM) are grappling with a new tax reality.
+Since July 1, 2025, these facilities have been required to charge 8% service tax on their services—a tax that MOH-licensed nursing homes don’t have to charge Malaysian citizens at all.

 Most Malaysian families have no idea this tax divide even exists.

-With Budget 2026 approaching, it’s time families understood exactly what they’re paying for—and why the type of facility license matters more than ever.
+With Budget 2026 now tabled, it’s time families understood exactly what they’re paying for—and why the type of facility license matters more than ever.

 Since July 1, 2025, Malaysia’s expanded Sales and Service Tax (SST) rules created an unexpected divide in elderly care pricing.